aleksandra0014/spotify_predictor_and_recommendation/README.md

 Methods used for prediction:
 ### Linear Regression, Polynomial Regression, Random Forest, XGBOOST, MLP.
 Then, an application was created to quickly see if a song will achieve commercial success by entering its details.
 The Streamlit library was used to create the application.
-Link to check how the application works:  https://drive.google.com/file/d/1sMoD6Mdwt0KqT4vqjPWnhkq4j_ClraS5/view?usp=sharing
+/Link to check how the application works:  https://drive.google.com/file/d/1sMoD6Mdwt0KqT4vqjPWnhkq4j_ClraS5/view?usp=sharing
 ## 2. MUSIC GENRE CLASSIFICATION
 The next part of the project was to see if we could determine the genre of a song using the available features from the data.
 This task proved to be challenging, as Spotify does not assign only one genre to a song.
 When retrieving the data, only the first genre on the list of a song's genres was taken, so the classification was not very effective.
 The results of the classifiers were unsatisfactory.
 Accuracy was around 50-60%.